 How to compare your financing options for a BMW

 Whether you decide to buy or lease a BMW, familiarize yourself with each option.
 Dealer financing may be convenient, be sure you’re getting a deal you can afford.
-If you opt for a balloon repayment plan to keep your monthly costs low, keep in mind that the final payment will be much larger and include all of the remaining principal and interest due on your loan.
+If you opt for a balloon repayment plan to keep your monthly costs low, remember that the final payment will be much larger and include all of the remaining principal and interest due on your loan.

 When comparing your financing options, remember that the price advertised on a vehicle usually doesn’t reflect the total cost you’ll end up paying.
 Factor in a range of other expenses into your calculations, including: